 The Pre-Raphaelite Brotherhood, who made Hogarth one of their main heroes, employed his devices.
 John Everett Millais’s Christ in the House of His Parents thus includes various prefigurations of Christ, including the dove representing the Holy Spirit, plus tools representing the devices of Christ's agony and the palms His entrance into Jerusalem.

-Left: Christ in the House of His Parents.
+Christ in the House of His Parents.
 John Everett Millais.
 1849-50.
 34 x 55 in.
-Right: The Awakening Conscience.
-William Holman Hunt.
-1851-53, 29 1/4 x 21 5/8 inches.
-Both oil on canvas and courtesy of Tate Britain, London.
-[Click on images to enlarge them.]
+Oil on canvas.
+Courtesy of Tate Britain, London.
+[Click on image to enlarge it.]

 Others associated with the PRB used these devices, too.